hemerajs/hemera-sql-store/README.md

 [![npm](https://img.shields.io/npm/v/hemera-sql-store.svg?maxAge=3600)](https://www.npmjs.com/package/hemera-sql-store)
 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](#badge)

 This is a plugin to use a SQL Database with Hemera.
+If you need a different driver you can install it easily with `npm install --save <driver>`.
-This plugin is based on [Knex](http://knexjs.org/).
+For more informations see [Knex](http://knexjs.org/).

 ## Install

 ```
-npm i hemera-sql-store --save
+npm i hemera-sql-store mysql --save
 ```

 ## Start Mariadb with Docker